s-mostafa-a/depth-estimation-or-completion-papers/README.md

-# depth estimation or completion papers to read
+# range densification papers to read

 All of these are temporary, and can be removed or replaced with more suitable papers for our case.